FlowFuse/website/company/communication.md

 ### Coffee calls

 Coffee calls are social of nature and thus are the exception to the rule that each meeting should have an agenda.
+If you want to be matched to a random team member every two weeks for a coffee call, join the #virtual-coffee channel on Slack to be matched automatically.

 ## Asynchronous communication